 “My hat is off to Gwenn Seemel for embodying so well the ideals of the free culture movement!”

 Crime Against Nature the book was published in 2012.
-It includes all the images and text featured here plus a foreword by the evolutionary biologist Joan Roughgarden.The print version is available for $35.
+It includes all the images and text featured here.The print version is available for $32.
 This price includes shipping within the United States, but, if you would like the book to be sent elsewhere, please email me for details.

-You can read the digital version of the book for FREE either here on this site or in the form of this photo album on Facebook.
-And there’s also a downloadable PDF version of the book available for $6.
+You can read the digital version of the book for free here on this site.
+And there’s also a downloadable PDF of the book available for $6.